backend-development/backend-development-textbook/source/rails_database_and_model.md

 - `rails console`

+if you just want to play around and not make changes to the database use

+- `rails console --sandbox`

+instead.

 ### Finding a model

 The database table always has a primary key `id`.
 You can use this